 Long-term risks of chronic alcohol misuse can increase your risk for:

 - Mouth, bowel, breast, liver, head, and neck cancers

 - Possible life-threatening alcohol withdrawal in the form of DTs (delirium tremens)

 Alcohol can significantly damage internal organs, including the liver, pancreas, brain, heart, and nervous system.
 The liver, which processes toxins out of the body, can be drastically impacted by chronic alcohol use.
 When you drink alcohol, the liver can accumulate fat.
 Repetitive drinking can lead to progressive liver disease, ranging from steatosis to alcoholic hepatitis to alcohol-related cirrhosis.

 The first two forms of alcoholic liver disease can be reversed with prolonged sobriety, but cirrhosis causes irreversible scar tissue.
 Alcohol-related liver disease can have life-threatening complications.

 It’s Never Too Late to Get Help for Addiction

 Addiction is a treatable disease.
-The faster you get help, the fewer the lasting consequences.
-Many of the mental health and medical side effects of drug use can be reversed if you stop using the substances.
-Even complications that are not able to be entirely overturned can still be managed.
+The sooner you get help, the less damage you will do to your physical and mental health.
+Many of the mental health and medical side effects of drug use can be reversed if you stop using substances.
+Even complications that are not able to be entirely reversed can still be managed.